gscrow/dressipi-com/_posts/2018-01-25-from-clicks-to-bricks-bodens-new-flagship-store.markdown

 author: Natalie Theo
 description: As more and more pureplay retailers open physical stores, Natalie Theo, Dressipi’s Style Director ventures to Boden's newest flagship.
-download: Five Things Every Retailer Should Know About Personalisation
+download: Five Things Every Retailer Should Know About Personalization
 ---

 As more and more pureplay retailers open physical stores, Natalie Theo, Dressipi’s Style Director ventures to Boden's new flagship.